Botender: Supporting Communities in Collaboratively Designing AI Agents through Case-Based Provocations: Conclusion

-\begin{acks} The funding for this research was provided by CMU's Block Center for Technology and Society, Metagov's Grant for Interoperable Deliberative Tools, and the National Science Foundation (NSF) under Award No. 2349558.
-Tzu-Sheng Kuo was supported by the K\&L Gates Presidential Fellowship in Ethics and Computational Technologies.
-We thank Michael Bernstein, Aniket Kittur, Sherry Tongshuang Wu, Nikolas Martelaro, Chien-Sheng Jason Wu, Pranav Khadpe, Kevin Feng, Xingyu Bruce Liu, and Tiffany Chih for their insightful feedback on the system design.
+The funding for this research was provided by CMU's Block Center for Technology and Society, Metagov's Grant for Interoperable Deliberative Tools, the National Institute of Standards and Technology (NIST) (ror.org/05xpvk416) and the CMU (ror.org/05x2bcf33) AI Measurement Science and Engineering Center.
+Tzu-Sheng Kuo (ORCID: 0000-0002-1504-7640) was funded by the K\&L Gates Presidential Fellowship in Ethics and Computational Technologies and NIST through Federal Award ID Number 60NANB24D231.
+We thank Michael Bernstein, Aniket Kittur, Sherry Tongshuang Wu, Nikolas Martelaro, Chien-Sheng Jason Wu, Pranav Khadpe, K. J. Kevin Feng, Xingyu Bruce Liu, and Tiffany Chih for their insightful feedback on the system design.
 We are also grateful to Aileen Benedict, Sameer Patil, Estelle Smith, Rotem Guttman, and Joon Jang for their assistance with recruitment for the study.
 Finally, we thank Isadora Krsek for designing the Botender logo. \end{acks}